emrahcom/eparto-virtual-phone/docs/privacy-policy.md

 - This data is also temporarily stored in the extension storage for a maximum of 1 minute and is then automatically deleted.

-3. **Private Key:***
+3. **Private Key:**

-- Your private key is stored securely in the extension storage for long-term use.
+- Your private key is stored in the extension storage for long-term use.
 - You can delete your private key at any time through the extension's interface.

 ### How We Use Your Information